squid-cache/squid-cache.github.io/Features/IPv6.rst

 Dual-Stack is easiest achieved by a method known as v4-mapping.
 Where all IPv4 addresses map into a special part of IPv6 space for a socket connection.
 Squid makes use of this feature of IPv6 when found.
 It is expected to enable this capability on the sockets it uses.

-If you have manually "disabled IPv6" using one of the many blog tutorials that advise simply forcing this socket feature off (as opposed to properly turning off IPv6) your TCP stack will be claiming IPv6 capabilities it cannot deliver.
+If you have manually "disabled IPv6" using one of the many blog tutorials that advise simply forcing this socket feature off (as opposed to rebuilding your kernel without IPv6) your TCP stack will be claiming IPv6 capabilities it cannot deliver.
 Check your cache.log for warnings or errors about 'V6ONLY'.

 === Squid listens on IPv6 but says 'Access Denied' or 'Cannot Forward' or similar. ===
 '''Your squid may be configured to only connect out through specific IPv4.'''